M-Mbugua/weather_webapp/README.md

 ## Technologies Used

-- HTML5
-- CSS3
+- React
-- 7timer API
+- OpenWeatherMap API
-- Javascript